wichtounet/wichtounet.github.io/stories/faq.md

 ## 1. What can I do if I found an error in one of your articles / blogs / pages?

 The best way is to post a comment directly on the page.
-You can also contact me with [the Contact form](/stories/contact.html).
+You can also contact me on the [the Contact page](/stories/contact.html).

 ## 2. How can I thank you?